WinXP655/quickchat/README.md

 ## Features
 1. **Portable** - just 1 .exe file
 2. **Unicode Support** - any languages, any symbols.
-3. **QC/QCS Protocol**
-  - QC (QuickChat) - plaintext, base protocol.
-  - QCS (QuickChat Obfuscated) - XOR obfuscation, virtual protocol on top of QC.
+3. **QC (QuickChat)** protocol with optional XOR.
 4. **Logging** - save chat history and events.
 Only for Server, disabled by default.
 5. **Tiny Size** - just 150 KB.
 6. **Drag-and-Drop** - drag-and-drop any compatible text file and it will extract text instantly.

 ## Requirements
-- **OS** - Windows 2000 and newer.
+- **OS** - Windows Vista and newer.

 ## How to use

 ### 1. Host
 1. Run QuickChat.
-2. Click Yes.
-3. Select protocol.
-4. Select if you want to enable logs.
-5. Share displayed IP.
-   Note that user should be in same network.
+2. In the startup dialog, click Host.
+3. Configure options: check XOR Obfuscation and/or Enable Logging if needed.
+4. Share the displayed IP address with peers (must be on the same network).

 ### 2. Client
 1. Run QuickChat.
-2. Click No.
+2. In the startup dialog, click Join.
-3. Type the Host IP and click Connect.
+3. Enter the Host IP address in the connection window and click Connect.
-4. Select protocol.
+4. Verify protocol settings (XOR must match the host's configuration).

 ## Logging
 Full chat log stored only on host side and do not contain sensitive information.
 It only logs: